 I have held various positions and am an active member of the Lakeshore Pembroke Welsh Corgi Club and previously held the office of Recording Secretary for many years and currently as the Vice President, in addition to being on the Board of Directors.
 I am a member in good standing of the PWCCA, a member of the PWCCA ROM/ROMX Committee, a member of the Gaitway PWCC, and also a member of The Welsh Corgi League.

 I have judged the Indianhead Kennel Club All-Breed Sanctioned Puppy Match (Herding breeds), and have ring stewarded for the Indianhead KC, Paper Cities KC, and the Wisconsin Rapids KC.
 In 2006 I judged the Lakeshore PWCC AKC Sanctioned Puppy Match and was the Show Chairman for the 2007 Lakeshore PWCC Specialty.
 I have accepted with honor the sweepstakes judging assignment for, the North Texas PWC Fanciers in 2010, the Canadian National Specialty in 2010, Potomac in 2011, Golden Gate in 2011, and Southern California in 2012, and more.
 As of January 2016 I am now an AKC licensed judge.

 I have attended and exhibited at many Specialties in Canada and the U.S. including the National Specialties.
 Even when I have not had an exhibit I have attended many U.S. Nationals to watch and learn.
 I feel further education is very important.
-I look forward to continuing to show, breed, pursue my judging license and respectfully be part of this breed that has become my life’s passion.
+I look forward to continuing to show, breed, and judge, and continue to respectfully be part of this breed that has become my life’s passion.

 While I speak mainly about showing and the dogs, I also have a wonderful husband who adores the dogs and puts up with my show career.
 Thank you Don for all these years of support and encouragement.

 Don and Yolanda Lininger Located in Beautiful Central Wisconsin

 The very best way to reach us is via email: firstname.lastname@example.org Phone: 715-325-6661 Please call between 6:00pm and 9:00pm Monday through Friday.
 Do not call during the day, we are at work and you won't receive an answer.
 Please do not call on the weekends before 10:00am CST and no later then 9:00pm.
-If you are calling long distance in regard to an adoption of a puppy, and I have not returned your call, please try back, or try email.